: First, you will be sealed inside a reinforced, titanium box. Next, you will be dropped into this bottomless chasm

 - Done by a murderer in one episode of Detective Conan.
 In this case, sitting the Asshole Victim in a very deep bathtub, then leaving the faucet slowly running till the water reaches a point where the victim ended up drowning due to being Bound and Gagged.
 And done in such a way that filling the tub will take hours.
 Aaaaaaaaargh!

 - Another one was used in the past.
 More exactly, the jealous magician Motoyasu Tsukumo killed his own disciple Yashiro Kinoshita via transforming the water tank he was performing in into one of these, then leaving Yashiro to drown in public.
 Everyone thought it was an unfortunate accident since the trick was already very dangerous... but Yashiro's younger sister Mako didn't buy it.
 And 20 years later, she killed Tsukumo himself.

-- In Goku Midnight Eye, the title character turns in this situation into a Crowning Moment Of Awesome when he is trapped in a hallway section that has been sealed off and is being filled with water.
-Using his cybernetic eye, he doesn't just open a door to either escape or drain the area, but he waits for a sufficient amount of water fills while closing and opening certain other doors on the floor while the villains in the control room wonder what he is doing.
+- In Goku Midnight Eye, the title character turns being in this situation into a Crowning Moment Of Awesome when he is trapped in a hallway section that has been sealed off and is being filled with water.
+Using his cybernetic eye, he doesn't just open a door to either escape or drain the area, but he waits for a sufficient amount of water to fill in while closing and opening certain other doors on the floor, while the villains in the control room wonder what he is doing.
 Suddenly, Goku opens one door of his section and the water is rushed out towards the control room.
 The villains realize to their horror that he is directing the water and in effect turning the death trap into a weapon heading right for them!

 - Lunlun from Hana no Ko Lunlun finds herself in a standard one in Germany after blowing the cover of a gang that falsifies famous paintings, and later in an airtight bank vault in Sicilia when trying to both stop a robbery and retrieve a Tragic Keepsake.